PyMVPA/PyMVPA/doc/source/tutorial_prerequisites.rst

 ------------------------------------

 PyMVPA code is compatible with Python 2.X series (more precisely >= 2.4).
-Python 3.x is not yet supported.
-For most stable performance we recommend Python 2.6 since that is the version we are using for the development, but, once again, anything from 2.5 to 2.7 should be fine.
+Python 3.x is supported as well, but not as widely used (yet), and many 3rd-party Python modules are still lacking Python 3 support.
+For now, we recommend Python 2.7 for production, but Python 2.6 should work equally well.

 Any machine which has Python 2.X available can be used for PyMVPA-based processing (see :ref:`Download section <chap_download>` on how to deploy